 Yuputka (n.): the phantom sensation of something crawling on your skin.

-Today’s true scary story is about a group of friends who were contacted by a troubled friend after he committed suicide.
+Today’s true scary story is about a group of friends who were contacted by a troubled friend after he died from suicide.
 I chose this story because, as someone who has dealt with depression, I think it speaks to the struggles of those suffering and the people around them.
 I debated editing some of the language, but it’s not my story to edit.
 Rather, please take caution if you’d find this topic upsetting.

 PostSecret provides a list of wellness resources (including hotline numbers) for those in need of guidance.